Linux Interview Questions

 - By making the code available to everyone, security issues are caught by experts before the versions are released to the public, hence offering higher security.

 - Linux can be installed on any hardware without any hassle.

 - Highly customizable and flexible because of the availability of source code.

 - Provides good networking support using many commands.
 (Read more about this in our set of Linux interview questions)

 The latest version of Linux is Debian 9.3 released on December 9, 2017.

 Linux was developed by Linus Torvalds.
 While working on the Unix OS, he felt the need to improve Unix, but the designers of Unix rejected his suggestions.
 Hence, he founded the Linux in 1991 as a kernel first, which was later launched as a full-fledged OS.

-Most Frequently Asked Linux Interview Questions And Answers With Examples:
+Best Linux Interview Questions And Answers

 - How to stop a process running in Linux?

 - What is Linux and why it is used?